uviclibraries/genai-notebooklm/1-nblm-notebook.md

 ## Reflect:

-- What did NotebookLM do best for this topic?
+- What did Google Notebook do best for this topic?
 - Which feature (Report, Audio, Flashcards, Quiz, Audio Overview) helped you most, and why?
-- Which claim that NotebookLM made that **verified in the source** and how you verified it?
+- Which claim that Google Notebook made that **verified in the source** and how you verified it?
-- Do you think NotebookLM could be helpful in your **real** work or studies next week?
+- Do you think Google Notebook could be helpful in your **real** work or studies next week?
-- What potential drawbacks or issues could you experience using NotebookLM in the future?
+- What potential drawbacks or issues could you experience using Google Notebook in the future?

 ---